 Screen printing is a process of transferring an ink-based design onto a cloth, glass, metal, or wooden material such as clothing, bags, mugs, flags, and signs.
 Cloth, by far, is the most common type of material used during the screen-printing process.
 The most common screen-printed items are t-shirts, which are frequently printed with one (1) or more company logo(s), such as a list of sponsors on a set of t-shirts for a running race.

-The general concept of screen printing may be straightforward, but, like many processes, becomes more complex as the steps are broken down.
+The general concept of screen printing may be straightforward, but becomes more complex as the steps are broken down.
 As an overview, the general steps from beginning to end of the screen printing process are as follows:

 Step 1 – Create a design that will be applied to the material.
 Once completed, the design will have to be converted into a stencil.
 To do this, print the design out onto a transparent film.

-Step 2 – To prep the screen which will hold the design, a layer of emulsion, which is a light-sensitive liquid that is applied over the stencil created in the first step.
+Step 2 – To prep the screen which will hold the design, a layer of emulsion will need to be added, which is a light-sensitive liquid that is applied over the stencil created in the first step.
 After the emulsion has been applied to the screen, it is inserted under a very bright light.
 The emulsion-exposed light then hardens.
 The areas of the stencil which contain black ink blocks the light from reaching the emulsion under it, keeping it in liquid form.
 The liquid is then washed-off, leaving an emulsion-free spot in the shape of the design.